f18m/esphome-floor-heating-controller/README.md

 ## TODO

-Write the [external component](https://esphome.io/components/external_components/) that will make it possible to control relays using the local temp sensor when connection to HA fails.
+* Write the [external component](https://esphome.io/components/external_components/) that will make it possible to control relays using the local temp sensor when connection to HA fails.

+* Signal wifi connectivity through the LED